 Housing Reassignment means a student may be relocated within the Residential space.

 Removal from University Housing.
-A student resident may be immediately removed from their University Housing assignment, have their housing contract cancelled, and be prohibited from visiting the housing areas prior to the student’s conduct hearing with a hearing body.
+A student resident may be immediately removed from their University Housing assignment, have their housing contract cancelled, and be prohibited from visiting the housing areas prior to the student’s disciplinary hearing with a hearing body.
 The Provost/Designee must approve any such removal of a student as described in this section.

 I. SANCTIONS